poojanagrawal/mesalabs-day1/lab1/README.md

 these and how to edit your *inlist_pgstar* in
 [this documentation page](https://docs.mesastar.org/en/24.08.1/reference/pgstar.html).

-For the purposes of this lab, we have prepared a specialised *inlist_pgstar* for you.
+For this lab, we have prepared a specialised *inlist_pgstar* for you.
 Download that *inlist_pgstar* here [TO DO] and move it into your MESA work directory.